OmShirude/OmShirude/README.md

 ## 🙋‍♂️ About Me

-- 🔬 Exploring **multi-layered agents in LLMs**
+- 🔬 Currently exploring **multi-layered agents in LLMs**
-- ♟️ Chess enthusiast, designing a project around the game (in discovery phase)
+- ♟️ Chess enthusiast, designing a project for the game (objective still in discovery)
-- 📦 Enjoy working on **ETL pipelines**, and using structured data for AI/LLM-powered projects
+- 📦 Enjoy building **ETL pipelines** and using that data to create LLM-based tools and analytics
 - 🎓 **Bachelor of Engineering** in *Artificial Intelligence and Data Science Engineering*
+- 🚀 Career goal: Build impactful tools using cutting-edge language models and AI frameworks

 ---